flyingcircusio/doc/src/reference/security/data-protection.md

 ### 4. User control

-**Purpose: prevent the use of automated processing systems by unauthorized persons using data communication equipment**
+**Purpose: prevent the use of automated processing systems by unauthorized people using data communication equipment**

 % ISMSControl: A.9.4.2